+Mattresses are an often overlooked item when it comes to recycling.
+They are filled with recyclable material.
 The wood, foam, cotton and metal springs that make up most mattresses are all recyclable.
-Many charity organizations or recyclers will pick up mattresses, but you will likely have to drop it off at a designated location.
+There are some charity organizations that will pick up your old mattress.
+There are also some recyclers who will pick up mattresses for a fee.
+If you're looking to recycle your mattress for free however you'll likely have to drop it off at a designated location.

 Frequent Mattress Recycling Questions

 How do I get my old mattress recycled?

 Each year in the U.S., 15-20 million mattresses are disposed of, and a mattress can take up as much as 40 cubic feet in a landfill – making it that much more important to recycle your old one.

 First, see if the company you bought your mattress from has a take-back program in place.
 If that doesn’t work out, jump to the recycling locator to track down recycling opportunities near you.
 Mattress recycling options are limited in the U.S., but the number of programs is growing since mattresses can be taken apart for their components and recycled.
 King County, Wash., for example, recently expanded its recycling program to include mattresses.

 Are thrift stores allowed to sell used mattresses?